EYH0602/blog/source/_posts/Function.md

 $$ T(x + y) = Tx + Ty $$ for all $x,y \in \mathbb{R}^n$
 and  $T(cx) = cTx$ for all $c \in \mathbb{R}, x \in \mathbb{R}^n$.

+{% note secondary %}
-> In this case, a matrix is function!
+In this case, a matrix is function!
+{% endnote %}

 **Definition:**
 Let $T : \mathbb{R}^n \rightarrow \mathbb{R}^n$ be a linear transformation.